Streq/HookPlatformer/README.md

 - arrows keys -> move
 - Z -> jump
-- X -> change color according to surrounding background block color
+- X -> change color according to surrounding background block color (must have your current color as a component in additive RGB, it's way simpler than it sounds)
 - The goal is to get into the white block and press X

 ------